William Davenport (filmmaker)

 William Davenport (born 1960, Evansville, Indiana) is a documentary filmmaker, musician, publisher, writer, teacher and autism activist.
-He is best known for his documentary films about autism, also for his work as the publisher of Unsound magazine, and as the founding member of the experimental/noise band Problemist.
+He is best known for his documentary films about autism, his work as the publisher of Unsound magazine, and as the founding member of the experimental/noise band Problemist.

-Documentary director
+Film

 In 2011 Davenport directed the feature documentary Too Sane for This World.
-This film explores the challenges, gifts and unique perspectives of 12 adults on the autism spectrum.
-The film features an introduction by Dr. Temple Grandin.
-Many adults on the autism spectrum discover their condition much later in life, some being diagnosed as late as the age of forty.
-Knowing that you are on the spectrum can bring a great relief and understanding of oneself, but also a label that brings its own set of discrimination.
+This film, which features an introduction by Dr. Temple Grandin, explores the challenges, gifts and unique perspectives of 12 adults on the autism spectrum.
+The film features an array of autistic adults who share experiences such as autistic fatigue, social and academic challenges in school, and the relief of receiving a diagnosis.